This blog may contain affiliate links. Read our disclosure policy for more info.

 One of the things I like most about visiting Tikal is that in comparison to many other ruins around Central America and Mexico, it is not very busy.
 You can explore the ruins by walking through the jungle without seeing many other people around at all.
 In fact, you’ll likely spot wildlife including monkeys and toucans!

 The best way to visit Tikal is on a guided day trip from the city of Flores.
 I recommend spending at least 2 nights there in order to enjoy all of the other things to do in Flores.
-This way, you can also do a sunrise tour to Tikal, which is the best time for views, peace and quiet, as well as spotting wildlife!
+This way, you can also do a sunrise tour like this one to Tikal, which is the best time for views, peace and quiet, and spotting wildlife!
+It costs $88 USD and includes lunch.

 While there are a few interesting places to visit in Belize, in this blog I’ve chosen to write about just one – Caye Caulker.
 It is the most popular destination in Belize and where most travelers visit.